teamnovu/statamic-unused-assets/README.md

 'widgets' => [
     // ...

         [
             'type' => 'unused-assets', // Required
-        'limit' => 10, // Default: 5 – The number of images to display in the widget.
+            'limit' => 300, // Default: 5 – The number of images to display in the widget.
             'width' => 100, // Default: 100 – The size of the widget.
+            'excluded_paths' => [], // Example: [assets/myFolder/] - Default: [] – The paths to exclude from the search.
         ],
 ],
 ```